Best Postpartum Tips for Quick Recovery

 After the stressful nine months and impossible stretching and tearing during delivery, a woman’s body needs time to heal and recover.
 Doesn’t matter you had a c-section or delivered vaginally, labor in both the cases can drain you of all the energy.
-Hence, before you jump back to your normal routine while taking care of a new born, give yourself time to rest, to except the fact the your body went through a lot in the past few months and now needs a good few weeks to regain strength and energize.
+Hence, before you jump back to your normal routine while taking care of a newborn, give yourself time to rest, to accept the fact your body went through a lot in the past few months, and now needs a good few weeks to regain strength and energize.

 What is postpartum recovery?